lzuniujp08/Meek/README.md

 # Meek

-Meek is a javascript library for drawing on CANVAS.
+Meek is a javascript library for drawing on CANVAS

 ## Supported Browsers